Add a Site-to-Site connection to a VNet with an existing VPN gateway connection

 Click Local network gateway Choose a local network gateway.
-This will open the Choose local network gateway blade.
+This will open the Choose local network gateway page.

-Click Create new to open the Create local network gateway blade.
+Click Create new to open the Create local network gateway page.

-On the Create local network gateway blade, fill out the following fields:
+On the Create local network gateway page, fill out the following fields:

 - Name: The name you want to give to the local network gateway resource.